 - Exercise 22: Perform Threat Hunting in Microsoft Sentinel

 - Exercise 23: Threat Hunting using Notebooks with Microsoft Sentinel

 At the time of this writing, there are two books that you can use to prepare for this exam.

-Microsoft Press released the Exam Reference SC-200 Book – Microsoft Security Operations Analyst by October 2021, you can place the order here.
-I highly recommend this book to prepare and pass this exam.
+Microsoft Press released the Exam Reference SC-200 Book – Microsoft Security Operations Analyst by September 2021, you can place the order here.

 The second book is Microsoft Security Operations Analyst Exam Ref SC-200 Certification Guide: Manage, monitor, and respond to threats using Microsoft Security Stack for securing IT systems by Trevor Stuart and Joe Anich.

 Practice, practice, and read… I cannot stress enough that hands-on experience and understanding of all the security concepts in Microsoft 365 Defender and Microsoft Defender for Cloud will help you to pass this exam.

 The main suggestion I have is you MUST be proficient with Kusto Query Language (KQL) in order to pass the SC-200 Exam.
 It’s as simple as that.
 You need to know the relevant Azure AD and Azure Diagnostics tables and how to use intermediate-level KQL clauses to construct queries.

 Because Exam SC-200 is an associate-level administrator job role, you need to be quite familiar indeed with the user interface of the Microsoft 365 web portals, particularly M365 Endpoint Protection, App Security, and Microsoft Defender for Cloud.

 Remember that the Microsoft Cloud Platform security products rely heavily on Azure Logic Apps (playbooks).
 Thus, for the SC-200 Exam, you need to know how to make security event-triggered Logic Apps to be successful.